 - Cultural Keystone plants.
 These are plants that are essential to the wellbeing and health of particular societies.
 They are not easily replaceable and they are used in a variety of important functions.
 Western Red Cedar was one example.
-Others include the native use of tobacco, sweetgrass and sage.
-Others include mesquite, olive trees, frankincense, myrrh, copal and cacao.
-These plants are all used as part of group endeavors that promote social bonding and connection.
+Others include the native use of tobacco, sweetgrass, cacao, copal and sage.
+In the old world, grapes, olive trees, frankincense, myrrh and many other plants have played a key role in social bonding, cohesion and resiliency.

 - Herbs that improve vagal tone.
 A number of herbs help improve vagal tone in a variety of ways.
 From bitter tonics that stimulate the vagus directly, to “nervines” that help to relax the nervous system via neurotransmitter receptors.
 Think kava, valerian, passionflower and chamomile.
 A great article on the subject comes via Nikki Darrell called Re-establishing Good Vagal Tone and Balance with Herbs.